 The job: Automate email sequences that follow up with leads, qualify interest, and keep prospects warm.

 What to avoid: Tools that write follow-up emails without your input.
 The email has to match your business and your lead.
 You write the template, AI helps with variations and timing.
-Tools that promise "fully automated" sales are selling snake oil.
-The trick is designing the guardrails, and that is the part most owners want a second set of eyes on before they hit send on a sequence that goes to hundreds of leads.
+Treat "fully automated" sales claims as a warning.
+Before any sequence reaches real leads, define approved claims, stop conditions, human approval, test volume, and a manual fallback.

 Best suited for: Service businesses, consultants, and B2B companies where the sales cycle is weeks, not minutes.